User Experience Score

 The concept of dynamic thresholds is used to benchmark the Session Logon Duration and the Session Responsiveness factors and their subfactors individually for every customer.
 Statistical techniques are used to periodically calculate thresholds that classify users as Excellent, Fair, or Poor.

 Calculation of thresholds for factors and subfactors is done on a per customer basis.
-This ensures that the specific configuration and range of accepted behavior for every customer is accommodated for.
+This method of calculation ensures that the specific configuration and range of accepted behavior for every customer is accommodated for.

 Thresholds are calculated for each customer based on metrics collected during the past 30 days.

-Thresholds are recalibrated every seven days to reflect any changes in the environment, such as, reconfiguration of VDAs or a network upgrade.
+Thresholds are recalibrated every seven days to reflect any changes in the environment, such as, reconfiguration of machines or a network upgrade.
 The recalibrated thresholds represent the resulting changes in factor measurements.